dopefishh/praatalign/README.md

 error and terminate.

 #####Setup forced alignment...
-**Note: The setup dialog does NOT show the current settings, this is impossible with praat's form.
-If I had used pauseforms(then you can show the current settings) the plugin would not be scriptable**

 This button will generate the config file for the forced aligner to work with and must be used at least once before doing alignment for the first time.
 When the spawned form is closed a settings file will be written to disk for later